 Blood and organ Gaucher disease symptoms

 Gaucher disease symptoms and signs involving the blood and organs include:

-- Spleen and liver enlargement: When Gaucher cells build up in the spleen and/or liver, these organs become enlarged and can cause your belly to become swollen and painful.
+- Enlarged spleen and liver: When Gaucher cells build up in the spleen and/or liver, these organs become enlarged and can cause your belly to become swollen and painful.

 - Low platelet count: A normally functioning spleen disposes of old blood cells.
 A spleen enlarged by Gaucher disease destroys blood cells too rapidly, including platelets that are responsible for clotting even after minor injuries.

 - Bleeding and clotting problems: With fewer platelets, patients with Gaucher disease can have bleeding issues.
 Low platelet counts can cause problems like frequent nosebleeds, gum bleeding and easy bruising.
 Low platelets can also result in more serious bleeding problems, particularly after dental work, surgery, trauma and delivering a baby.

 - Anemia: Gaucher cells in bone marrow reduce production of blood cells, and the spleen quickly destroys blood cells the body does make.
 These processes can cause anemia, or low levels of red blood cells that carry energy-producing oxygen to all parts of the body.
 Patients can also become anemic for other reasons such as iron deficiency or vitamin B12 deficiency.
 A Gaucher specialist can help you understand and address anemia problems.